jsarnoff-juliacon/ArbFloats.jl/README.md

 ## ArbFloats.jl
 ###### Arb available as an extended precision floating point context.

+### historical implemeentation ... use ArbNumberics.jl for Julia v1

 ```ruby
                                                          Jeffrey Sarnoff © 2016˗May˗26 in New York City
 ```